wdporter/i-am-that-vuepress/73-the-death-of-the-mind-is-the-birth-of-wisdom/readme.md

 self.">vyakti</span>, <span data-tippy-content="Manifest matter, the evolved
 nature.
 Opposite is <em>avyakta</em>.">vyakta</span>, <span data-tippy-content="Unmanifest.
 Opposite is <em>vyakta</em>.">avyakta</span>),
 when looked into, becomes unity.
-These are only modes of experiëncing — of attachment, of detachment, of transcendence.
+These are only modes of experiencing — of attachment, of detachment, of transcendence.

 **Q:**&ensp;Your assumption that we are in a dream state makes your position